An Infeasible-Point Subgradient Method Using Adaptive Approximate Projections: The Infeasible-Point Subgradient Algorithm (ISA)

-In the projected subgradient algorithm, we replace the exact projection~$\Pr_\X$ by an inexact projection.
-To obtain convergence to an optimal point or the optimal objective value, one needs a possibility to control the error of the inexact projection.
-We thus require that for any given accuracy parameter $\varepsilon \geq 0$, the inexact projection $\Pr_\X^{\varepsilon} : \R^n \to T$ satisfies
+In the projected subgradient algorithm, we replace the exact projection~$\Pr_\X$ by an adaptive approximate projection.
+We require that we can adapt the accuracy of the approximation of the projected point absolutely, i.e., that for any given accuracy parameter $\varepsilon \geq 0$, the adaptive approximate projection $\Pr_\X^{\varepsilon} : \R^n \to \R^n$ satisfies

 In particular, for $\varepsilon = 0$, we have $\Pr_\X^0 = \Pr_\X$.
 Note that $\Pr_\X^\varepsilon(x)$ does not necessarily produce a point that is \emph{closer} to $\Pr_\X(x)$ (or even to $\X$) than $x$ itself.
 In fact, this is only guaranteed for $\varepsilon < \d_X(x)$.